practicalcomputerscience/MicrobenchmarkGPHLlanguages/00 - wiki page for further advances/README.md

 2025-10-20: all major advances starting with scripting language [wren](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/wren#wren) and all major changes of existing documentation will be noted here - as my plan :wink:

 ---
+2025-12-16: not continuing with LFE (Lisp Flavoured Erlang: https://lfe.io/about/): even already compiled escripts are being re-compiled when running them again (_$ rebar3 lfe run-escript_); thus, LFE programs always have a slow start.
+I'm happy with [Gleam](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Erlang%3A%20Gleam%20on%20vm%20BEAM#gleam) as a language representative on Erlang's virtual machine and will keep it like that.

 2025-12-13: update to latest Mojo version 0.26.1.0... with the Pixi package manager.
 The old Magic package manager, a fork of Pixi, is now deprecated: https://docs.modular.com/pixi; some slight, formalistic source code changes to get rid of new warnings: [Mojo](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Mojo)

 2025-12-10: [Oz](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Oz#oz): "speed part" of microbenchmark done, though not the rest